lyteword/chspurgeon-tod/volume-7/psalm-138.md

 **Verse 6.** Divine inversions.

-1\.Lowliness honoured to its great surprise.
+1\.
+Lowliness honoured to its great surprise.

-2\.Pride passed by to its eternal mortification.
+2\.
+Pride passed by to its eternal mortification.

-— *W.B.H.*
+— *W. B. H.*

 **Verse 7.** (*first clause* ).

-1\.The Psalmist's dismal excursion: walking "in the midst of trouble"; this is not a spectator, but one assailed.
+1\.
+The Psalmist's dismal excursion: walking "in the midst of trouble"; this is not a spectator, but one assailed.
 Troubles—personal, social, ecclesiastical, national.

-2\.His cheering anticipation—of revival, defence, deliverance.— *W.J.*
+2\.
+His cheering anticipation—of revival, defence, deliverance.— *W. J.*

 **Verse 7.**

-1\.Good men are sometimes in the midst of troubles: these are many, and continue long.
+1\.
+Good men are sometimes in the midst of troubles: these are many, and continue long.

-2\.They interfere not with their progress.
+2\.
+They interfere not with their progress.
 They "walk in the midst" of them; faint, yet pursuing; sometimes they "run with patience", etc.

-3\.They have comfort in them: "Though I walk", etc., "thou wilt revive me."
+3\.
+They have comfort in them: "Though I walk", etc., "thou wilt revive me."

-4\.They are benefited by them.
+4\.
+They are benefited by them.

 a) Their enemies are overthrown.

-b) Their deliverance is complete.— *G.R.*
+b) Their deliverance is complete.— *G. R.*

 **Verse 7.** The child of God often revived *out* of trouble; more frequently *in* trouble; not seldom *through* trouble.
-Delivered from, sustained in, sanctified through, trouble.— *A.G.B.*
+Delivered from, sustained in, sanctified through, trouble.— *A. G. B.*

 **Verse 7.** An incident of the road to the city.

-1\.Pilgrims beset by thieves and struck down.
+1\.
+Pilgrims beset by thieves and struck down.

-2\.The arrival of Great heart and flight of the enemy.
+2\.
+The arrival of Great heart and flight of the enemy.

-3\.The flask to the lips: "thou wilt revive me."
-Sweet awakening to know the beauty of his face and strength of his hand!— *W.B.H.*
+3\.
+The flask to the lips: "thou wilt revive me."
+Sweet awakening to know the beauty of his face and strength of his hand!— *W. B. H.*

 **Verse 7.** (*third clause* ).
 Right hand salvation.

-1\.It shall be wrought of God.
+1\.
+It shall be wrought of God.

-2\.He shall throw his strength into the deed.
+2\.
+He shall throw his strength into the deed.

-3\.His utmost dexterity shall be displayed.
+3\.
+His utmost dexterity shall be displayed.

 **Verse 8.** (*first clause* ).

-1\.A wide subject "That which concerneth me."
+1\.
+A wide subject "That which concerneth me."
 Not necessarily that which gives me concern.

-2\.A promise that covers it: "the Lord will perfect."— *A.G.B.*
+2\.
+A promise that covers it: "the Lord will perfect."— *A. G. B.*

 **Verse 8.** (*first and last clauses* ).
 Faith in divine purpose no hindrance to prayer, but rather an encouragement in it: "The Lord will perfect."
-"Forsake not."— *A.G.B*
+"Forsake not."— *A. G. B*

 **Verse 8.** See "Spurgeon's Sermons", Nos.
 231 and 1506: "Faith in Perfection", and, "Choice Comfort for a Young Believer."